MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/bitwise-query/$bitsAllSet.md

 })
 ```

-This query will return documents where the `fullTime` field in `totalStaff` has the first four bits set.
+This query would return documents where the `fullTime` field in `totalStaff` has the first 4 bits set.

 ## Related content